 Their baby is bored with the toys they have, and they want to see a smile.

-The husband has a new hobby, and he wants the thrill of making something with his own hands.
+The husband who works at home has a new hobby, and he wants the thrill of making something with his own hands to escape Zoom meetings.

-The wife has a friend with a beautiful garden, so she wants to grow something too.
+The wife has a friend with a beautiful garden, so she wants to grow something beautiful too.

 A gay couple got married.